 Medical Research Foundation National PhD Training Programme in Antimicrobial Resistance Research

 The Medical Research Foundation has invested £4m to create the only national PhD training programme that will train new researchers to tackle antimicrobial resistance (AMR), one of the greatest emerging threats to human health.
 The first cohort of 18 students have taken up their interdisciplinary PhD studentships within UKRI-funded AMR research consortia in 13 universities and institutions across the UK.
-We are now recruiting our second cohort to commence in autumn 2019.
+We are now recruiting our second cohort to commence in autumn 2019 or in January 2020.

 To join the wider cohort of national PhD training students studying AMR, please read further about the application process.